Skip to content

 • excessive movement of the tube in and out of the PEG-J site

-• an increase in the length of the internal jejunal tube that you can see
+• increase in the length of the internal jejunal tube that you can see

-• you notice that you can no longer see the jejunal tube within the PEG tube
+• you can no longer see the jejunal tube within the PEG tube

 • vomiting feed.